 The word “est” can either be the third-person singular form of the verb “être” (to be) or it can mean “east” when referring to a direction.

-The key difference is in pronunciation. “est,” meaning “east,” is pronounced /est/.
+The key difference is in pronunciation.
+“Est,” meaning “east,” is pronounced /est/.

 Practice Sentences

 Remember that “tu es” is informal.
 In formal situations, use “vous êtes” instead of “tu es.”
 Read more on informal “tu” vs. formal “vous” and the difference between the two subject personal pronouns.
-To help reinforce your understanding, here are some practice sentences using “es” and “est” with and without liaisons:
+To help reinforce your understanding, here are some practice sentences using “es” and “est” in French with and without liaisons:

 Tu es le meilleur. | You are the best. |